-- 4. Internal control over major programs: - a.
+- 4. Internal control over major program: - a.
 Material weakness(es) identified?
 No. - b.
 Significant deficiency(ies) identified?
 None reported. - 5.
-Type of auditor's report issued on compliance for major programs: Unmodified - 6.
+Type of auditor's report issued on compliance for major program: Unmodified - 6.
 Any audit findings disclosed that are required to be reported in accordance with 2 CFR 200.516(a)?
 No. - 7.
-Identification of major programs:
+Identification of major program:

-CFDA Numbers: Name of Federal Program or Cluster 10.553, 10.555 & 10.559 Child Nutrition Cluster
+CFDA Numbers: Name of Federal Program or Cluster 10.553 & 10.555 Child Nutrition Cluster

 - 8. Dollar threshold used to distinguish between type A and type B programs: \$750,000. - 9.
 Auditee qualified as low-risk auditee?
+No. - 10.
+Prior fiscal year audit findings(s) and questioned costs relative to federal awards which would require the auditee to prepare a summary schedule of prior audit findings in accordance with 2 CFR 200.511(b).
 Yes.